 A durable power of attorney for finances and health care appoints an agent to make decisions on behalf of your caree when he or she is unable to.
 If you live in one state and your caree in another, ask an elderlaw attorney about creating documents for both states in case you move your caree to your area in the future.

 Knowing the financial status of your caree can help determine future health care choices.
 Determine monthly income from pensions and social security; learn about annuities, stock investments and bank accounts.
 Meet with financial planners to understand how to ensure investments last as long as possible.
 Learn where passwords for online accounts are kept.

 3. Investigate community health care options.

 Which home health care agencies offer quality, affordable home care?
-Which housing options are available–retirement communities, assisted living centers?
+Which housing options are available-- retirement communities, assisted living centers?
 Contact community organizations to request brochures and pamphlets and research these organizations online.

-In addition, consider your family member’s current living condition.
-Will your aging relative be able to reside safely in her home if she uses a wheelchair, becomes bed-bound?
+In addition, consider your caree's current living condition.
+Will your caree be able to reside safely in her home if she uses a wheelchair or becomes bed-bound?
 What changes can you make today that will prevent future barriers to providing care in her home?
-Or, are the necessary changes almost an impossibility?
-If so, what other options do you have: your home, an assisted living facility, a retirement community?
+Or are the necessary changes almost an impossibility?
+If so, what other options do you have, such as your home, an assisted living facility, a retirement community?